Olympus E-M1 vs Sony A6300

 Apart from body and sensor, cameras can and do differ across a range of features.
 The two cameras under consideration are similar with respect to both having an electronic viewfinder.
 However, the one in the E-M1 offers a slightly higher resolution than the one in the A6300 (2360k vs 2359k dots).
 The table below summarizes some of the other core capabilities of the Olympus E-M1 and Sony A6300 in connection with corresponding information for a sample of similar cameras.

 One feature that differentiates the E-M1 and the A6300 is in-body image stabilization (IBIS).
-The E-M1 reduces the risk of handshake-induced blur with all attached lenses, while the A6300 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The E-M1 reduces the risk of handshake-induced blur with all attached lenses, while the A6300 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, both cameras under consideration feature an electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).